 Bathing.
 Teach your child how to wash their body, preferably before they are old enough to bathe or shower alone.
 Make sure not to assume your child knows what body parts they should be washing!
 Teach them how to wash their hair, armpits, private parts, buttocks, and feet.

 Groin.
 Teach children to wash their groin area front-to-back to prevent bacteria spreading from the buttocks to private parts.
 This is especially important for girls, whose anatomy makes them more prone to infection.
 It’s also a good idea to use gentle soaps, free from harsh sulfates, which may irritate some individuals.
-Lume Soap is a great, gentle option.
+Lume Natural Soap for Face & Body is a great, gentle option.

 Body Hair.
 Kids and preteens going through puberty have hair growing in new places.
 This hair provides more surface area for bacteria to grow, which means increased odor.
 Teach your child that cleaning body hair well will remove odors and that possibly trimming some hair is an option as well.

 Deodorant.
 Children start puberty at vastly different ages, and body odor is one of the very first signs.
 This means it’s not uncommon for children as young as 7, 8, or 9 to benefit from some deodorant.
-If you feel your child is too young for deodorant, it might ease your mind to use a skin-safe, natural one like Lume Deodorant, which is free from aluminum, baking soda, and parabens and is safe to use anywhere on your external body.
+If you feel your child is too young for deodorant, it might ease your mind to use a skin-safe, natural one like Lume Deodorant for Underarms & Private Parts, which is free from aluminum, baking soda, and parabens, and is safe to use anywhere on your external body.